louiswang209/Trash-Dash/README.md

 3. Change project platform to Android in build settings.
 4. Connect the project to an Android device or emulator.
 5. Build and run the game.

+Test cases PDF can be found in the main folder below README file.